Skip to content

 Is public transportation in Paris easy to use with kids?

 Absolutely!
-The Paris Métro is efficient, and most stations are stroller-friendly.
+The Métro is efficient, but many stations have stairs and limited elevators, so a lightweight, foldable stroller helps a lot.
 Buses are another great option, allowing you to see the city as you travel.
 If you’re staying longer, consider getting a Navigo pass for unlimited rides.
 Don’t forget to take a ride on the Batobus for a scenic boat journey along the Seine!

 What’s the best time of year to visit Paris?